 The cake will last around 3 days in the fridge.
 If you prefer it to be warm, you can always toss it in the microwave for 20-30 seconds.

-If you love this gluten free plum cake, then you should try some of my other gluten free cakes.
-Here are more of my favorite cakes:
+If you love this gluten-free plum cake, you should try some of my other gluten-free cakes.
+Here are a few of my favorite recipes:

 Ingredients